ministryofjustice/cloud-platform-terraform-ecr-credentials/README.md

 [github actions secrets]: https://docs.github.com/en/actions/reference/encrypted-secrets

-## SLACK NOTIFIATIONS OF ECR SCAN RESULTS
+## SLACK NOTIFICATIONS OF ECR SCAN RESULTS

 To send notifications to slack of the ECR image scan results, you may insert the following lambda module that creates the slack lambda function and the event bridge.